TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/WhichPackageAndFormat/Index.rst

 .. include:: ../../Includes.txt

 .. _which-package-and-which-file-format:

 Which Package and which Format?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is recommended to install TYPO3 via the PHP package manager `composer`.
+The recommended way of installing TYPO3 is via the PHP package manager `Composer`.
-See :ref:`install-via-composer`.
-If you are not able to use composer for your project, download the source package from `https://typo3.org/download/ <https://typo3.org/download/>`_.
+For detailed instructions on how to install TYPO3 using Composer, visit the :ref:`install-via-composer`section of this manual.

+If you do not have access to Composer, you can install TYPO3 by downloading and then extracting its source package on your web server.
+TYPO3's source package can be found here: `https://get.typo3.org <https://get.typo3.org>`_.

 .. _which-file-format-to-use: